Electric Customer Choice Data

 Notes and definitions:

-All data were collected from investor-owned electric utility companies, who reported data by their rate classes.
+All data were collected from investor-owned electric power companies, who reported data by their rate classes.
 Each company reported two data points each for both incumbent and competitive generation service: (1) the number of customers on the last day of the month, and (2) the kilowatt hours (kWh) used during the entire month.

 Data for residential, farm, and street-lights rate classes are shown as reported by the distribution companies.
 The remaining rate-class data were aggregated by DOER as follows: small commercial and industrial (C&I) includes rate classes with average monthly usage levels below or equal to 3,000 kWh/month; medium C&I includes rate classes with average monthly usage levels greater than 3,000 kWh/month but less than or equal to 120,000 kWh/month; large C&I includes rate classes with average monthly usage levels greater than 120,000 kWh/month.
 DOER chose this particular aggregation scheme to simplify the reported data.
 DOER does not endorse any particular conclusions or findings that may result from the data.